-This rash is harmless and usually causes no symptoms.
-The only reason for treatment is to improve appearance.
+This rash isn't a serious problem.
+But it often causes mild itching and dry skin scaling.
+The main reason for treatment is to improve appearance.
 Follow the suggestions below to clear the rash.
-It might take several months for normal skin color to return.
+It might take a few months for normal skin color to return.

 Use a special medicated shampoo over your whole body while in the shower.
-Don’t use soap.
+Over-the-counter dandruff shampoos containing selenium sulfide, pyrithione zinc, or ketoconazole are a good place to start.
+Don’t use regular soap.
 Let the shampoo stay on for about 10 minutes before rinsing off.
 Do this every day for one week.

 This rash is not contagious to others.
 It can’t be spread if someone touches it.
 So you don’t have to worry about exposing others at school, daycare, or work.

 Your healthcare provider may also prescribe oral antifungal medicines to help stop the rash.